House Republicans select Steve Scalise as nominee for next speaker

 Speaker nominations

-Ahead of the secret vote, Reps.
-Kelly Armstrong of North Dakota, Erin Houchin of Indiana, and Mike Carey of Ohio nominated Jordan for speaker, while Reps.
-Frank Lucas of Oklahoma, Ashley Hinson of Iowa, and John James of Michigan were expected to nominate Scalise, according to sources familiar with the process.

 The House Republican conference met privately Tuesday night for a long candidate forum and took questions from rank-and-file members.
-Rep. Mike Garcia, of California, estimated that around 30-40 Republicans asked questions of the two.
-Neither Jordan nor Scalise appeared to have won over a majority, and a failure to secure the necessary support could set up a long battle for the gavel.
+Rep. Mike Garcia, of California, estimated that between 30 and 40 Republicans asked questions of the two.

 Speaking on Fox News on Wednesday morning, Scalise said lawmakers "have to get the House back to work," adding there are "real things that need to be done."
 Without a speaker, the House has not even been able to pass a resolution condemning Hamas after this weekend's terrorist attack in Gaza.
 It's also unclear what authority Speaker Pro Tempore Patrick McHenry has beyond overseeing the election of a new speaker.
 McHenry was tapped to temporarily lead the chamber by McCarthy.